Hi, my name is Teri.

 MA IN DRAMA THERAPY

 I completed my Masters in Drama Therapy at Kansas State University, though I began it at the California Institute of Integral Studies.
-The curriculum included various creative and expressive art therapies and applications for special populations.
+The curriculum included various creative and expressive art therapies, somatics, and applications for diverse populations.

 March 2014 - Present